davidcreativeuk/nidirect-prototypeForm/userGuide.md

         </a>
     </dd>
     ```
-6. In the **Accept and send** button component, at the bottom of the page, enter the 'end page' of your prototype into the **goTo** JavaScript function.
+6. In the **accept and send** button component, at the bottom of the page, enter the 'end page' of your prototype into the **goTo** JavaScript function.

     In the example below, the next page will be `'endPage.html'`:
     ```html